Our best tutorial was actually broken (we just couldn't see it)

 12 user complaints revealed what our analytics couldn't

 A tutorial had a 5-minute average session time.
-Analytics looked great.
-Best retention of any page.
+The analytics looked great, the best retention of any page.
 During a review call, the product lead pulled up the dashboard: “See?
 Users love this one.”

 We suggested adding a feedback widget.
 A small button: “Was this helpful?”